koko-05/FourthRiver/README.md

 # FourthRiver

+**NOTE: PROJECT IS ABANDONED**

 My goal is to create a pixel art renderer and creator, allowing you to modify vertex data and object data, with a custom Material system and everything.
 Basically a game engine or a blender clone, but for pixel art.
-This will be the basis for what I will construct in the future, and while I develop the PixelArtCreator
-I'll propably change/add/remove features from this.

 For Now, there are a ton of things that I havent implemented: